DialogInsight/DIAnalytics_Android/README.md

     DIAnalytics.sendPushReception("messageID");
     ```

-    You can retrieve the message ID within the data payload by using the key OFSYSReceptionID.
+    You can retrieve the message ID within the data payload by using the key PushId.
     ```java
     @Override
     public void onMessageReceived(Context context, RemoteMessage remoteMessage) {
-          DIAnalytics.sendPushReception(remoteMessage.getData().get("OFSYSReceptionID"));
+          DIAnalytics.sendPushReception(remoteMessage.getData().get("PushId"));
           ...
     }
     ```